frectures/kotlin/README.md

 }
 ```

-* Kotlin Lists are read-only, hence this is type-safe:
+* Kotlin `List`s are read-only, hence this is type-safe:

 ```kotlin
 /**